Connectedness

 Let \(X\) and \(Y\) be topological spaces.

-- The properties of connected spaces hold verbatim with “connected” replaced by
+- Apart from closedness of the components, the properties of connected spaces hold with

-continuous images, unions sharing a point, finite products, and quotients of path-connected spaces
+Continuous images, unions sharing a point, finite products, and quotients of

 - Every path-connected space is connected.